devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/New World Networks/README.md

 5) bilateral pairs (differentiation).

-Some of these (2-5) are demonstrated for _C. elegans_ in [Developmental trajectory of _Caenorhabditis elegans_ nervous system governs its structural organization](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007602)
+Some of these (2-5) are demonstrated for _C. elegans_ in [4].
 These cells connect according to a connection rule, which then influences later identity and activity in ways that either introduce asymmetry or reinforce symmetry.
-The can be modeled using a first-mover game as shown in [Raising the Connectome: the emergence of neuronal activity and behavior in _C. elegans_](https://www.biorxiv.org/content/10.1101/2020.01.06.896308v1).
+The can be modeled using a first-mover game as shown in [5].

 New World Networks can also utilize multiple connection rules simultaneously, in a way that allows for equilibrium shifts in the first-mover game theory model.